-Infection also can be the result of the contiguous spread of an infection such as vertebral osteomyelitis, discitis, retropharyngeal abscess, retroperitoneal abscess or through penetrating injury, epidural injection or catheter placement, lumbar puncture, or recent CNS surgery.
+Infection also can be the result of the contiguous spread of a disease such as vertebral osteomyelitis, discitis, retropharyngeal abscess, retroperitoneal abscess, or through penetrating injury, epidural injection or catheter placement, lumbar puncture, or recent CNS surgery.

 Once bacteria have gained entrance into the epidural space, a resulting pyogenic infection occurs, which then results in abscess formation.
 Damage to the spinal cord may occur through a number of mechanisms, including (1) direct compression from expanding abscess, (2) thrombosis and thrombophlebitis of adjacent veins, (3) interruption of arterial blood supply, and (4) bacterial toxins.

-Typically, spinal epidural abscess will involve 3 to 5 spinal cord segments.
+Typically, the spinal epidural abscess will involve 3 to 5 spinal cord segments.
 Given that spinal epidural abscesses most commonly are caused by hematogenous spread, 9% of patients presenting with this diagnosis will have two or more noncontiguous areas of pyogenic collections.

 The classic triad of a spinal epidural abscess is back pain (75%), fever (48%), and neurologic deficits (33%) due to the direct compressive effects of the abscess.
 The classic triad presents in as few as 8% of patients, thus if clinical concern exists for this disease prompt diagnostic evaluation must be undertaken.

 Pain may be elicited through palpation or percussion of spinous processes overlaying spinal epidural abscess.
 Pain also may be elicited through straight leg raise from compression of spinal nerve roots.
 As this disease process progresses patients will develop neurologic deficits consistent with spinal cord or cauda equina compression: urinary retention, bowel incontinence, anesthesia (perianal and saddle anesthesia), motor weakness, or paralysis.

 Lab evaluation should include blood cultures, complete blood count, inflammatory markers, and coagulation studies.
 These studies often will reveal an elevated white blood cell count and elevated inflammatory markers.
 Although the erythrocyte sedimentation rate is often elevated in these patients, it does not rule out the diagnosis of spinal epidural abscess (85% to 94% sensitivity).

 Positive cultures by frequency in specimen type is (1) abscess aspirate: 90%, (2) blood: 62%, and (3) CSF: 19%.